rust-lang/project-safe-transmute/rfcs/0000-safe-transmute.md

   - simplifying constructability

 #### Simplifying Constructability
-The safety property of constructability defined in the guidance-level examplation of this RFC describes a platonic ideal of the property.
+The safety property of constructability defined in the guidance-level explanation of this RFC describes a platonic ideal of the property.

 However, we recognize that this definition poses implementation challenges: In our definition of constructability, answering the question of whether a struct or enum variant is constructible depends on *where* that question is being asked.
 Consequently, answering whether a given type `Src` is `TransmutableInto` a given type `Dst` will depend on *where* that question is posed.